justinmk/justinmk.github.io/content/post/2016-12-19-terminal-control.md

 [wooledge](https://mywiki.wooledge.org/BashGuide) and `set -x`.
 But terminal programming is a tenuous détente of undocumented conventions.

-This is my attempt to present a low-friction, self-contained tutorial for tinkering with your TTY and quickly seeing results.
+This post is a low-friction, self-contained tutorial for tinkering with your TTY and quickly seeing results.
 You can skip to the [Two-minute tutorial](#two-minute-tutorial) to start trying things immediately.

 Tooling
 -------